 Including automotive, around 16% of steel produced worldwide is used to meet society’s transport needs.
 Steel is also essential to the related infrastructure: roads, bridges, ports, stations, airports and fueling.

 Shipbuilding traditionally uses structural steel plate to fabricate ship hulls.
 Modern steel plates have much higher tensile strengths than their predecessors, making them much better suited to the efficient construction of large container ships.
 A particular type of plate is available with a designed resistance to corrosion, ideal for building oil tankers.
 Such steels make possible much lighter vessels than before, or larger-capacity vessels of the same weight, offering significant opportunities to save on fuel consumption and hence CO2.

 Steel ships transport 90% of the world's cargo.
 An estimated number of 17 million containers of varying types made up the worldwide container fleet and the majority are made of steel.

 Rail transport requires steel in the trains and for the rails and infrastructure.
 For short or medium haul journeys, rail reduces travel times and CO2 emissions per passenger kilometer compared to nearly all other forms of transport.

-Steel is required for the landing gear.
+Steel is required for the engines and landing gear.

 Transport networks: steel is used in bridges, tunnels, rail track, and in constructing buildings such as fueling stations, train stations, ports and airports.
 About 60% of steel use in infrastructure is rebar.
 The rest is sections and rail track.